 - All the selected output will be in your hands within a blink of an eye.

-3. Apply Mouse Shortcut to Copy and Paste Multiple Cells
+3. Copy and Paste Multiple Cells by Dragging with Mouse in Excel

 For working faster you can utilize the mouse shortcut to copy and paste multiple adjacent cells.